bryanbraun/franklin/README.md

 The structure of your book, as given in the Table of Contents, will mimic the structure of the markdown files in the source directory.
 Notably:

 1. Your front page (`index.md`) will be promoted to the top of the list.
+2. Pages will be ordered alphebetically by their file names (thus, using a numbered prefix, like `01-my-filename.md` is encouraged).
-2. Your readme (`readme.md`) file will not appear in your table of contents.
-(For guidence on how to exclude other items from the Table of Contents, see the README for the [Middleman-Navtree](https://github.com/bryanbraun/middleman-navtree) gem).
+3. Your readme (`readme.md`) file will not appear in your table of contents (for guidence on how to exclude other items from the Table of Contents, see the README for the [Middleman-Navtree](https://github.com/bryanbraun/middleman-navtree) gem).

 When you are ready to build your site, run the following command:
 ```bash